harshit9665/Vehicle-Collision-NYCity-Project/README.md

 ![](3Dmap.JPG)

-In the above code I have loaded, explored, visualized and interact with data, and generate dashboards in less than 100 lines of Python code!
+In the above code I have loaded, explored, visualized and interact with data, and generated dashboards in less than 100 lines of Python code!

-Link for dataset: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95 Things covered in this project are
+Link for dataset: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95

+Things covered in this project are

 1: Turn Simple Python Scripts into Web Apps